 What is Self Leadership?

-By True Self, I’m pointing to our essence or nature, known by many names.
+By Authentic Self, I’m pointing to our essence or nature, known by many names.
 Mostly everyone I’ve ever known, even the most atheistic, logical, rational minded people have some sense that there exists within them this animating spirit that they feel is their true core.
 Names people know it by are soul, consciousness, spirit, being, life-force, life, universal intelligence, Buddha nature, Atman, Christ nature, sage, source, and simply, the Self (let’s put a capital on that to distinguish it).

 Being connected to Self, and being Self-led is when we’re living and leading ourselves from that drop of consciousness.
 It’s what a lot of us have been missing, and seeking, for a long time, perhaps most of our lives.
 (See – Self Discovery & Recovery)